smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifNodeServices/tileMaker.md

 The first load/clean/setup SQL script and the tile maker will be integrated into the web services at a later date.
 All the processing will then be in the front end and this leaves the user only needing to install the processed data into the database.

+Processing concepts:

+* Geography: The name of an administrative geography; e.g. USA_2014, EW_2001 (the 2011 census for England
+  and Wales);
+* Geolevel: The name of a level in the hierarchy of shapefiles that make up the geography;
+* Area ID: A code given to an area ID by the administrative authority (e.g. ONS for the 2011 Census);
+* Area Name: A name corresponding to an *area ID*.

 ## 2.3 Running the Front End

 The *tile maker* web application is used to: